LDSSA/prep-course-portal/README.md

 assert slackid is not None
 #grade_submit(notebook_name='Exercise notebook.ipynb', learning_unit=0, exercise_notebook=1, slackid=slackid)
 ```

+Then, in the last cell, do the following steps in this order:
+1. Make sure the line `#grade_submit(...)` is a comment (starts with the `#` character)
+1. Save the notebook
+1. Uncomment the line `#grade_submit(...)` by removing the `#` character
+1. Run the last cell of the notebook
+1. You should get an output like `Success {"id":102,"created":"2021-12-24T18:38:50.198035Z","slackid":"UTS63FC02","learning_unit":0,"exercise_notebook":1,"score":20.0}`

 This serves to collect the student slack ids so that we know who has submitted the LU.